How to access data for your research

 Requesting research access

 Oranga Tamariki regularly receives research access requests.
-We have a role in helping to enable research that contributes to improving the lives of all New Zealanders, particularly those involved with Oranga Tamariki.
-However, we must carefully consider these requests given the ethical and statutory duty of care the Ministry has for clients and staff and their information.
+We have a role in helping to enable research that contributes to improving the lives of all Aotearoa New Zealanders, particularly those involved with Oranga Tamariki.
+However, we must carefully consider these requests given the ethical and statutory duty of care the Ministry has for clients and kaimahi and their information.

 How RADA works